RobotWebTools/rclnodejs/README.md

 ## Quick Start

-Use these steps if you are working from this repository checkout and want to run one of the included examples.

-These steps assume the [installation prerequisites](#prerequisites) are already satisfied and your ROS 2 environment has been sourced.
+From a clone of this repository, after sourcing your ROS 2 environment:

 1. Install the repository dependencies from the project root.